nicksmith100/mp3-fotl/README.md

     </details>

 - **Login**: Includes a simple login form with username and password, and an email link if the user has forgotten their password.
-The backend application puts the user in session if the username and password are correct, or displays an error flash message otherwise.
+The backend application puts the user in session if the username and password are correct, or alerts the user with a flash message otherwise.
 If an event start date has been provided (see below) and it is in the past, the user is directed to the Key Info page (since an event in the past indicates that the key information requires updating).
 Otherwise the user is directed to the Artists page.

     <details><summary>Login form</summary>